Table of Contents

 Currently only Bio-Rad and Stilla export files are supported.
 Select or create a new experiment on the experiments tab.
 Create a new run and provide the results or overview file at "Import Digital Data Overview" and the files with the raw well data at "Import Digital Data Wells".
 Although import without an overview file is possible, naming samples and targets will be very laborious and not recommended.

-RDML-Edit is a tool to view and edit RDML files.
-By default RDML-Edit only allows viewing of files.
-RDML supports many optional parameters to describe a qPCR reaction.
+Be aware that RDML-Edit by default only allows viewing of files.
+RDML supports many optional parameters to describe a qPCR or digital PCR reaction.
 RDML-Edit will hide all parameters which were not entered by the user.
 To modify files enable the edit mode using the button on the main tab.
 Enabeling the edit mode will switch RDML-Edit in a different mode and enable many buttons and options to modify each element or create new ones.
-RDML does support different version with different functionality.
+RDML does support different versions with different functionality.
 RDML-Edit can migrate between different versions on the more... tab if the edit mode is activated.
 Digital PCR is only supported from version 1.3 on.
 Please read the Data Standard section for an understanding of the basic RDML concepts.

 1. The table separators have to be identified on the first tab.
 If it does not work out automatically, the separator has to be selected manually.
 The table columns need to be recognized in the table below.

 2. The content need to be recognized in the second tab.
 If your table format is not found in the predefined settings, you may iteratively select the parameters and load / save them for later use.
 Adapt the "Number of columns to keep" and "Number of rows to keep" to match the experiments cycle and well numbers and avoid cutoff.
 "Settings to reshape the table" is the most dramatic shaping option.
 You can opt to flip the table or to build a table from value list.
 The result is drawn below and can be used to select the columns for data extraction.
 You may opt to send us the file to include it in the list with default parameters.

 3. Fill the missing content in the third tab.
 To be able to import the table into RDML, the first six columns have to be filled.
 Using the fields on the third tab eases this step as squares B2-D7 can be used.
 Take care in this step as errors in the target id and sample id can not be fixed in RDML later.
 Save the result as .tsv file.